AndreyF1/LinguaPulse/PROJECT_DOCUMENTATION.md

 # OpenAI API
 OPENAI_KEY                 # OpenAI API key for TTS and AI processing

-# Payment System (Legacy - TRIBUTE variables no longer used)
+# Payment System (YooMoney Integration)
+YOOMONEY_WEBHOOK_SECRET    # Secret for YooMoney signature verification
 # TRIBUTE_APP_LINK           # LEGACY - No longer used
 # TRIBUTE_CHANNEL_LINK       # LEGACY - No longer used
 # TRIBUTE_API_KEY            # LEGACY - No longer used